schmeekygeek/backend-book/src/book/06-basics-of-system-design.md

 // system design introduction

 Now that we've covered most basic backend development concepts, let us try and understand a little about how backend applications are architected.
-Writing efficient and fast code is important, but it is also necessary to have a proper high level design that puts everything together such that components act cohesively and are utilised effectively.
+Writing efficient and fast code is important, but it is also necessary to architect software and have a proper high level design that puts everything together such that components act cohesively and are utilised effectively, and efficiently.
+Let's learn about this process of designing a good backend solution.

 ## What is System Design?

-## Architectural styles

-### REST

-### GraphQL
+**System design is the study of the high level design of backend applications.** In other words, it is the process of architecting software and putting components and pieces in the right places to be used in the best way possible.

+// TODO: figure add system design diagram

 ## Monolithic or 3-tier applications
 An application that consists of the following three parts: The UI, the backend and the database, is known as a 3-tier application.